Tech recommendations

 -

-Use Raycast to get quick access to anything you need on your Mac
+Use raycast to get quick access to anything you need on your Mac

 Computer optimization